johnbillion/user-switching/readme.md

 ### Privacy Statement

 User Switching makes use of browser cookies in order to allow users to switch to another account.
-Its cookies operate using the same mechanism as the authentication cookies in WordPress core, therefore their values contain the user's `user_login` field in plain text which should be treated as potentially personally identifiable information.
+Its cookies operate using the same mechanism as the authentication cookies in WordPress core, which means their values contain the user's `user_login` field in plain text which should be treated as potentially personally identifiable information (PII) for privacy and regulatory reasons (GDPR, CCPA, etc).
 The names of the cookies are:

 * `wordpress_user_sw_{COOKIEHASH}`
 * `wordpress_user_sw_secure_{COOKIEHASH}`